thycotic/ss-docs/help/document-conventions/index.md

 # Document Conventions

-# Capitalization
+## Capitalization

 Technical writing is typically so awash in capitalization that it often denotes nothing and harms legibility.
 To counter that, in general, this document follows the IBM Style Guide rule:

-*"Do not capitalize the names of features and components unless they are sold separately or are trademarked."*
+*\"Do not capitalize the names of features and components unless they are sold separately or are trademarked.\"*

 More specifically, the only things capitalized in this document are:

 - Company, person, country, geographic place, or organization names
 - Official or trademarked products or services, unless they officially have atypical capitalization, for instance *iPod*.
 - Acronyms and initializations
-- When referring to any UI labels that are themselves capitalized
+- When referring to any UI labels that are capitalized
 - When the word begins a sentence or phrase

 ## Code and Command Line Text